pastelprospects/cassett/content/pages/blog/science-of-sounds.md

 title: The Science of Sounds
 date: '2024-09-28'
 excerpt: >-
-  Scientifically speaking, sound waves are a displacement of air molecules that result from vibrations.
+  "Scientifically speaking, sound waves are a displacement of air molecules that result from vibrations.
 Sounds influence our environment by dictating vibes.
-  The tricky part is that our mood tends to be contingent upon or, at the very least, highly dependent on vibes...
+  The tricky part is that our mood tends to be contingent upon or, at the very least, highly dependent on vibes..."
 bottomSections:
   - type: DividerSection
     title: Divider